-Parallels Version 11 costs around $100, and runs quite seamlessly on a current model Mac.
+Parallels Version 17 runs quite seamlessly on a current model Mac.
 VMWare Fusion is around the same price and is also quite well respected in the community.
 Virtual Box is Open Source software and hence can be downloaded and installed for free.

 You will need to ensure that your Mac and virtual machine software will meet the system requirements for Windows 11.
 Windows 10 would also be a suitable choice.

 - DUAL BOOT – The Mac comes with a system called BootCamp.
 This allows Windows to be installed as a second operating system.
 Under BootCamp, when you start the computer, it will ask which OS (Operating System) to launch.
 Then that is what it will run until you restart the computer.
 You will need to purchase a copy of Windows for this option also.
 See notes for the VM above.